alphagov/paas-cf/README.md

 - [ ] Access to paas-credentials (private repository) and tools installed.
 If you do not currently have access to the credentials store you may ask a team member upload the necessary credentials on your behalf.

-1. Upload the necessary credentials. _If you do not currently have access to the credentials store you may ask a team member to do this step on your behalf._
+1. Upload the necessary credentials:

    ```shell
    gds aws paas-$ACCOUNT-admin -- make $ENV upload-all-secrets